Joker: Folie à Deux: Filming

 The abandoned Essex County Isolation Hospital in New Jersey (pictured in March 2023, with vintage cars and props) was a filming location for Arkham State Hospital.

 Principal photography began on December 10, 2022, with Phillips releasing a first look on his Instagram account and Lawrence Sher serving as cinematographer.
 Sher had cited Francis Ford Coppola's One from the Heart (1982) as a source of visual inspiration for the film.
 Exterior filming occurred in New York City and Los Angeles by March 2023.
 Gaga had filmed scenes with a crowd of extras demanding Joker's arrest outside the New York County Courthouse, which had led some onlookers nearby to mistake it for Trump's arrest following his first indictment.
 Arkham Asylum scenes were filmed at the abandoned Essex County Isolation Hospital in Belleville, New Jersey.
 In April 2023, filming took place at the "Joker Stairs", the stairway on West 167th Street in the Bronx featured prominently in the first film.
 Filming officially wrapped on April 5, 2023.
-The film is shot entirely with IMAX-certified digital cameras, including the Arri Alexa 65, the same camera used in filming for Joker.
+The film is shot entirely with IMAX-certified digital cameras, including the Arri Alexa 65, the same camera used to film Joker.

 Unlike many musicals that have actors sing along to a pre-recorded track, Phoenix and Gaga performed the musical numbers live, accompanied by a piano player who performed off-camera keeping up with whatever tempo they established.
 Meanwhile, Phillips tried to sync the radically different takes into a coherent whole in the editing room, describing the experience as a "nightmare".

 Paparazzi photos from the film's set depicted a shot of Lady Gaga kissing a woman in a key scene during Arthur's trial, in which Lee would have passed a group of protestors and plant a kiss on the woman (which Gaga allegedly improvised) before proceeding to meet with Arthur as in the finished film, where she does a soft song and dance number beforehand.
 However, Phillips nixed the shot and left it as a deleted scene once he realized that it required dialogue from the woman which would have ruined the moment's vibe.